Back

 VocalAffectBench: Can AI Hear How You Feel?

 A public, test-only benchmark for evaluating whether AI audio models can identify expressed vocal emotion from raw speech — without transcripts or contextual metadata.
-Six baselines.
+Seven baselines.
 Seven emotion classes.
 One finding: affect recognition remains brittle.

 View Benchmark PageOpen Hugging Face